-In WRM, we hope to read deeply human works of literature without fear and challenge ourselves to stand before reality without editing anything away.
+In Well-Read Mom, we hope to deeply read human works of literature without fear and challenge ourselves to stand before reality without editing anything away.
 At times, we are called to witness the terrible reality of a life lived without Christ-not to glorify sin, but to illuminate our deepest need and to see how deeply we require a savior to enter into all of our lives.
 Salvation through Christ's love is possible when one first recognizes a need for it.